top of page

 Chiron Transit Conjunct Natal Venus: Healing to Complete

-In astrology, the transit of Chiron conjunct Venus holds deep significance.
+In astrology, Chiron transit conjunct natal Venus holds deep significance.
 Chiron, known as the "wounded healer," represents our deepest wounds and our capacity to heal them, along with the transformational power that emerges from embracing one’s own wounds, while Venus symbolizes love, beauty, and values.
 When these two celestial bodies interact, they highlight areas of vulnerability, self-worth, and our ability to give and receive love.
 At the end of this transit, one may heal to the point of comprehending that the meaning of “to love,” yourself and others, is to value.

 Chiron transits are long-lasting and can be particularly intense, depending on the sign and other major transits occurring simultaneously.
 The dignity of your Venus and natal aspects to it also affect the strength of this transit's influence.
 Chiron's pace through the zodiac varies, and he stays the longest in Pisces and Aries.
 A Chiron conjunction to Aries Venus can take about 1.5 years to unfold.